nmsa/tma-framework-m/development/server/README.md

 ## Installation

 After completing all steps of the previous section, the first step of project installation is to create the images that deploy Kafka, Zookeeper and the Monitor API REST containers.
-In orde to do that, there is a shell script called build.sh presented in `kafka`, `zookeeper` and `server-monitor` folders of this project.
+In order to do that, there is a shell script called build.sh presented in `kafka`, `zookeeper` and `server-monitor` folders of this project.
 To deploy the monitor, you need to run the script called build.sh presented in `dependency/server-python` folder in order to create the base python image that will be used to generate the container that runs the Monitor.
 To execute this script for all components of the architecture, you should run the following commands on the worker node: